top of page

 • African Gray Parrot-A medium-sized parrot, predominantly grey with a black bill.
 The head and body have slight white feathers and their tail is red.
 A population study published in 2015 found that the species had been ″virtually eliminated″ from Ghana with numbers declining 90 to 99% since 1992.

-• Aoudad- Also known as the Barbery Sheep they are sandy-brown, darkening with age, with a slightly lighter underbelly and a darker line along the back.
+• Aoudad- Also known as the Barbery Sheep, they are sandy-brown, darkening with age, with a slightly lighter underbelly and a darker line along the back.
+Their horns curve outward, backward, then inward, and can exceed 30 in. in length.

 • *Asian Elephant- The Asian Elephant is the largest living land mammal in Asia.
 The Asian Elephant has been listed as Endangered, as the population has declined by at least 50 percent over the last three elephant generations, which is about 60–75 years.
 There are fewer than 50,000 left in the world!
 They are slightly smaller than the African Elephant and have smaller ears, smoother skin, a rounded back, and only one finger-like tip at the end of their trunk.

-• *Asian Small Clawed Otter-The Asian small-clawed otter has deep brown fur with some rufous tinge on the back, but paler below.
-Its underfur is lighter near the base.
-The sides of the neck and head are brown, but its cheeks, upperlip, chin, throat and sides of the neck are whitish.
+• *Asian Small Clawed Otter-The Asian small-clawed otter has deep brown fur with some rufous tinge on the back, but is paler below.
+It's underfur is lighter near the base.
+The sides of the neck and head are brown, but its cheeks, upper lip, chin, throat and sides of the neck are whitish.
+It is the smallest otter species in the world!

 • Ball Python- The Ball Python is a python species native to West and Central Africa, where it lives in grasslands, shrublands and open forests.
-This nonvenomous constrictor is the smallest of the African pythons, growing to a maximum length of 182 cm.
+This nonvenomous constrictor is the smallest of the African pythons, growing to a maximum length of a little over 5 feet.
 The name "ball python" refers to its tendency to curl into a ball when stressed or frightened.

 • Bearded Dragon- Bearded dragons are reptiles that are characterized by their broad, triangular heads, flattened bodies, and rows and clusters of spiny scales covering their entire bodies.